-The company derives revenues primarily from software development and related services, from business process management services and from the licensing of software products.
-Arrangements with customers for software development and related services and business process management services are either on a fixed-price, fixed-timeframe or on a time-and-material basis.
+The company derives revenues primarily from related services and from the licensing of software products.
+Arrangements with customers for software related services are either on a fixed-price, fixed-timeframe or on a time-and-material basis.

 Revenue on time-and-material contracts are recognized as the related services are performed and revenue from the end of the last billing to the balance sheet date is recognized as unbilled revenues.
 Revenue from fixed-price, fixed-timeframe contracts, where there is no uncertainty as to measurement or collectability of consideration, is recognized as per the percentage-of-completion method.
 When there is uncertainty as to measurement or ultimate collectability, revenue recognition is postponed until such uncertainty is resolved.
 Efforts expended have been used to measure progress towards completion as there is a direct relationship between input and productivity.
 Provisions for estimated losses, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the current contract estimates.
-Costs and earnings in excess of billings are classified as unbilled revenue while billings in excess of costs and earnings are classified as uncertainted revenue.
+Costs and earnings in excess of billings are classified as unbilled revenue while billings in excess of costs and earnings are classified as unearned revenue.
 Maintenance revenue is recognized ratably over the term of the underlying maintenance arrangement.